Entangled graphs: A classification of four-qubit entanglement: Classification of three-qubit entanglement

-\begin{enumerate} \item \textbf{Fully separable:} A pure state $\ket{\psi}$ is fully separable or unentangled if it can be written as $\ket{\phi_{1}}\otimes\ket{\phi_{2}}\otimes\ket{\phi_{3}}$.
+\begin{enumerate} \item \textbf{Fully separable:} A pure state $\ket{\psi}$ is fully separable or unentangled if it can be written as $\ket{A}_{3}=\ket{\phi_{1}}\otimes\ket{\phi_{2}}\otimes\ket{\phi_{3}}$.
 The corresponding graph has three vertices without any edge.
-All bipartite entanglement as well as the global entanglement of this state is zero, i.e. $C_{12}=C_{13}=C_{23}=0$ and $C_{123}=0$.
-These states can be represented by a graph of order 3, without any edge (see Fig. (1a)).
-Any state which can not be written in fully separable form is entangled and belongs to one of the following categories.
+All bipartite entanglements as well as the global entanglement of this state are zero, i.e. ${\mathcal{C}}_{12}={\mathcal{C}}_{13}={\mathcal{C}}_{23}=0$ and ${\mathcal{C}}_{123}=0$.
+These states can be represented by a graph of order 3, without any edge (see Fig. \ref{figure:1}(a)).
+Any state which cannot be written in fully separable form is entangled and belongs to one of the following categories.